AdityaTanwar2312/Data_Cleaning_Project/README.md

 Valuble and correct results can only be derived only when the data is clean and do not contain any error values or illogical values as per the reqired feild.

-There are several tools and languages that can be used for cleaning for data such as Python, SQL, dbt etc.(These are more popular ones)
+There are several tools and languages that can be used for cleaning for data such as Python(Pandas, Numpy), SQL etc.(These are more popular ones)

 ### Tools